 This was not one of the risks that Phil assumed.
 He may be able to recover punitive damages against the coach and possibly the school or school district that employed him.

 Maybe.
-It depends on whether the behavior violated a California criminal law which requires at least negligence as a factor.
+It depends on whether the behavior violated a California criminal law that requires at least negligence as a factor.

 Common reckless acts that may create both civil and criminal liability include (but are not limited to):